martincohen/Punity/README.md

 - Sounds in OGG when used with `stb_vorbis`. (see **Integration** below)
 - Drawing bitmaps, texts and standard primitives all in software, this is *feature*, shut up!
 - Sounds, fonts and bitmap API available.

+## Speed

-- Speed.
-On an average machine, a game [33 grams](https://martincohen.itch.io/33-grams) utilizing previous version of Punity runs in 240x240 at ~20 micro seconds (~50000 FPS).
+On an average machine, a game [33 grams](https://martincohen.itch.io/33-grams) utilizing previous version of Punity runs in 240x240 at ~20μs per frame (~50000 FPS).
 On [GCW Zero](http://www.gcw-zero.com/specifications), the same game in 320x240 runs between 0.7ms to 2ms per frame (500-1500 FPS).

 ## Limitations